Do without nuclear in France? It’s possible according to a network of experts

+The Chinon nuclear power plant, in Avoine, July 8, 2020 (AFP / GUILLAUME SOUVANT)

-France’s energy supply could come only from renewable energies, without nuclear power, which is now the majority, on condition that waste is tackled, believes the negaWatt association, while the subject promises to be central in the campaign for presidential election of spring 2022.
+The energy supply of France could come only from renewable energies, without nuclear power, today the majority, on condition of tackling the waste, estimates the association negaWatt, whereas the subject promises to be central in the campaign for the presidential election of spring 2022.

 The network of experts, a pioneer in carrying out this kind of forward-looking exercise, is putting forward its new scenario for 2050 a few days before the manager of the French high-voltage electricity network RTE presents its own, eagerly awaited by the public authorities.